manjotmb20/Rdatasets/doc/Stat2Data/rst/MothEggs.rst

 Details
 ~~~~~~~

-Researchers were interested an association between body size and the
+Researchers were interested in an association between body size and the
 number of eggs produced by a species of moths.

 Source